MicrosoftDocs/fabric-docs/docs/data-warehouse/create-table.md

 To get started, you must complete the following prerequisites:

 - Have access to a [!INCLUDE [fabric-dw](includes/fabric-dw.md)] within a premium per capacity workspace with contributor or above permissions.
 - Choose your query tool.
-This tutorial features the SQL query editor in the [!INCLUDE [product-name](../includes/product-name.md)] portal and SQL Server Management Studio (SSMS), but you can use any T-SQL querying tool.
+This tutorial features the SQL query editor in the [!INCLUDE [product-name](../includes/product-name.md)] portal, but you can use any T-SQL querying tool.
+    - Use the [SQL query editor in the [!INCLUDE [product-name](../includes/product-name.md)] portal](sql-query-editor.md).
     - [Download SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms) (use the latest version available).
     - [Download Azure Data Studio](https://aka.ms/azuredatastudio).
-    - Use the [SQL query editor in the [!INCLUDE [product-name](../includes/product-name.md)] portal](sql-query-editor.md).

 For more information on connecting to your [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)], see [Connectivity](connectivity.md).